TaanielS/Wisercat-pets-back_end/README.md

 *   Branch withUser has code to start implementing users.
 I wanted to use JWT to verify users and allow doing operations on only user's pets (see, modify, add).
 Pets need to have user id as well.

 ### Thoughts:
 *   I had created REST applications before and recently familiarised (during a course and Google) myself with Spring Boot so creating a back-end went smoothly.
-I spent around 6 hours on it + some tweaking later.
+I spent around 6 hours on it + later some tweaking.
 I'd like to make HTTP request responses clearer for the user.
 Also tests for endpoints would be a nice touch.